Eigenvalues of Cayley graphs: Miscellaneous

 The \emph{distance matrix} of a graph of order $n$ is the $n \times n$ matrix whose $(u, v)$-entry is equal to the distance between vertices $u$ and $v$ in the graph.
 The eigenvalues of this matrix are called the \emph{distance eigenvalues} of the graph.
 A graph whose distance eigenvalues are all integers is called \emph{distance integral}.
 The \emph{distance energy} of a graph is defined as the sum of the absolute values of its distance eigenvalues.

-In \cite{Ilic10}, Ili\'{c} characterized the distance eigenvalues of integral circulant graphs $\ICG(n, D)$ and proved that these graphs have integral distance eigenvalues.
+In \cite{Ilic10}, Ili\'{c} gave a characterization of the distance eigenvalues of integral circulant graphs $\ICG(n, D)$ and proved that these graphs have integral distance eigenvalues.
 In the same paper he also computed the distance eigenvalues and distance energy of the unitary Cayley graphs $\Cay(\ZZZ_n, \ZZZ_n^{\times})$.

+The distance eigenvalues of the Hamming graph $H(d, q)$ were determined by Indulal in \cite{Indulal09} and Cioab\u{a}, Elzinga, Markiewitz, Vander Meulen and Vanderwoerd in \cite{CioabaEMVV17}, where in the latter paper these eigenvalues were used to solve a graph addressing problem \cite{GrahamP71} for Hamming graphs.

 Let $(W, S)$ be a finite Coxeter system, and let $T = \{wsw^{-1}: w \in W, s \in S\}$ be the set of all reflections of $W$.
 The Cayley graphs $\Cay(W, S)$ and $\Cay(W, T)$ are called the \emph{weak order graph} and \emph{absolute order graph} of $(W, S)$, respectively.
 It is known that every $w \in W$ can be written as a word in the simple reflections $S$ (respectively, reflections $T$), and the minimum number of such reflections that must be used is the length $\ell_S(w)$ (respectively, absolute length $\ell_T(w)$) of $w$.
 It is also known that the graph distance between two vertices $u, v \in W$ in these two graphs is equal to $\ell_S(uv^{-1})$ and $\ell_T(uv^{-1})$, respectively.
 In other words, the distance matrices of $\Cay(W, S)$ and $\Cay(W, T)$ are $(\ell_{S}(uv^{-1}))_{u, v \in \Ga}$ and $(\ell_{T}(uv^{-1}))_{u, v \in \Ga}$, respectively.
 The following result was obtained by Renteln \cite{Renteln11}.